chefkoch24/neuro-symbolic-asag/README.md

 The scripts for running configurations contain the prefix *run*.
 Helper scripts contain the prefix *_*.
 All other scripts contain the classes according to their name.
-For running own experiments the configurations has to be adapted in the code.
+The configurations must be adapted in the code for running own experiments.

 ## Data Splits

 We created different Github branches per data split for the experiments.

-- **master** - contains data & setup for German and English questions, including training data from the unseen questions, are used to train the models.
+- **master** - contains data & setup for German and English questions, including training data from the unseen questions are used to train the models.
 - **monolingual-de** - contains data & setup for German questions
 - **monolingual-en** - contains data & setup for English questions
 - **multilingual** - contains data & setup for German and English questions, excluding training data from the unseen questions

 ## Requirements
-For setup all requirements the following steps has to be done:
+To set up all requirements, the following steps have to be done:

 `pip install -r requirements.txt`